 - Can you describe the electrical systems you have worked on and are most familiar with?

 - Do you specialize in any specific areas of electrical work?

 - What do you do to protect yourself from electrical accidents or injuries?

-- If you were in a room with 3 light switches and the room next door had 3 light bulbs, how would you find out which 3 switches controlled the 3 bulbs if you could only go in the next room once?
+- If you were in a room with three light switches and the room next door had three lightbulbs, how would you find out which three switches controlled the three bulbs if you could only go in the next room once?